neurospin/champollion_pipeline/README.md

 # 3. Generate the sulcal regions

-In $PATH_TO_DATA, you will create the folder deep_folding-2025 in the derivatives, make a symbolic link between the deep_folding datasets folder and this deep_folding-2025 folder (This is necessary as the deep_folding software is looking for a folder, $PATH_TO_DEEP_FOLDING_DATASETS, where all deep_folding datasets lie). :
+In TEST_your_last_name, you will create the folder deep_folding-2025 in the derivatives, make a symbolic link between the deep_folding datasets folder and this deep_folding-2025 folder (This is necessary as the deep_folding software is looking for a folder, $PATH_TO_DEEP_FOLDING_DATASETS, where all deep_folding datasets lie). :

 * "graphs_dir" -> contains the path to the morphologist folder